JorisJamers/cloud-native-track-openshift/lab-03/README.md

 image::images/login.png[image]

 Login with the `username` and `password` provided by the instructor.
+You will now see the Service Catalog.
+Your created project will be listed on the right.

+image::images/service_catalog.png[image]

+ick on "View All" on the right.
+You will see the list of projects now.
+Note the project you created in the last lab exercise is shown here.

+image::images/projects_list.png[image]